We know that when you go to work, you think about your dog all alone at home — and you wonder what they’re doing or if they’re bored.

-This toy may need a small amount of training to use; but once your pup discovers that pulling on the rope or swinging it around results in treats dropping to the floor, he’ll be playing for hours.
+This toy may need a small amount of training to use.
+But once your pup discovers that pulling on the rope or swinging it around results in treats dropping to the floor, they’ll be playing for hours.

 4. Busy Bucket

 Other than commercially made dog toys, you can make a “Busy Bucket” for your dog.
 To create these homemade time-consumers, take a sturdy plastic or aluminum pail and throw some treats at the bottom.

 5. Doggie Popsicle

 - I like to drop a couple dollops of peanut butter into the broth too.
 You can also put in a few baby carrots or your dog’s favorite treat.

 - Before you leave the next morning, run some warm water over the Tupperware to loosen up the popsicle and pop it out.

 Giving this to your dog is a fun way to keep him hydrated and is best given outside on a warm day.
-It is particularly good to give your dog this treat if he has any degree of separation anxiety.
+It is particularly good to give your dog this treat if they have any degree of separation anxiety.

-As with all toys and treats, you should monitor your dog before leaving him for an extended period of time with any of the above mentioned delights.
-It is important to watch your dog at first when he is interacting with any toys and treats to ensure safety.
+As with all toys and treats, you should monitor your dog before leaving for an extended period of time with any of the above mentioned delights.
+It is important to watch your dog at first when they are interacting with any toys and treats to ensure safety.